MSCI-245-342/lab-hw-basicbooks/instructions.md

 Well, you'll see the `form_with` is identical in both views.
 In a future homework, we'll show the use of "partials" to save us from duplicating work across views.

 How can the same code work for creating a new book and editting an existing book?
-In each case we pass in a book via @book.
-For creating a book, the @book has never been persisted to the DB.
-For editing a book, the @book will be an object that we've fetch from the DB and it will know it has previously been persisted.
+In each case we pass in a book via `@book`.
+For creating a book, the `@book` has never been persisted to the DB.
+For editing a book, the `@book` will be an object that we've fetched from the DB and it will know it has previously been persisted.

 Okay, so we need to fix up our books controller:
 ```ruby